Altrincham Lease Extension - Free Consultation

 Increase your lease and increase your Altrincham property value

-Leasehold premises in Altrincham with over one hundred years unexpired on the lease are often referred to as ‘virtual freehold’.
+Leasehold premises in Altrincham with in excess of one hundred years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges merit it.
+In such circumstances there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges merit it.

 Lender Requirement